LinuxMatt/IronGrip/README.md

 The following distributions are expected to work with IronGrip:
 - Ubuntu 8.04 LTS and above (32bit and 64bit)
 - Any Ubuntu derivative of version 8.04 and above (e.g. Linux Mint 5 and up)
-- All Linux distributions with at least GTK+ v2.8 (not tested)
+- All Linux distributions with the above requirements (not tested)
+- Compilation under Ubuntu 6.06 LTS is possible with some manual tweaking.

 Test systems
 ------------